Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Findings: MCNs’ Discursive Construction of Algorithms (RQ1)

-Our findings show that both MCNs and live-streamers operate under the same fundamental condition: algorithmic opacity.
 Live-streaming platforms rarely disclose how their recommendation systems function.
-As a result, both MCNs and streamers must navigate a system that is unpredictable, constantly shifting, and difficult to decipher.
+As a result, live-streamers must navigate a system that is unpredictable, constantly shifting, and difficult to decipher.
 For streamers, this opacity often leads to frustration and powerlessness.
 They cannot understand why one stream gains traction while another goes unnoticed, or why their platform visibility drops without warning.
-In search of guidance, many turn to MCNs and hope these institutions have insight into how to improve their algorithmic exposure.
-However, MCNs themselves are not privileged insiders.
-Like the streamers they manage, they do not have access to the algorithm’s inner workings.
-They are also left guessing.
+This uncertainty is particularly acute for streamers with limited formal education or prior work experience, a common profile within the live-streaming workforce.
+Lacking alternative sources of technical or professional guidance, these streamers often rely heavily on MCNs’ explanations of how algorithms work and how exposure can be improved.
+MCNs thus become a primary interpretive authority through which algorithmic outcomes are understood.

-To make sense of this uncertainty, MCNs observe performance trends, compare outcomes across multiple streamers, and develop what we call \textit{folk algorithmic theories}: informal, experience-based beliefs about how the algorithm behaves, what kinds of content it rewards, and how it might be influenced.
-These folk beliefs are speculative rather than technical.
+At the same time, during our ethnography and interviews, we found that MCNs themselves do not occupy a privileged insider position.
+Like the streamers they manage, MCNs also lack access to the internal mechanism of platform algorithms and must operate through inference, observation, and accumulated experience.
+To make sense of this algorithmic uncertainty, MCNs observe performance trends, compare outcomes across multiple streamers, and develop related algorithmic “knowledge”: informal, experience-based beliefs about how the algorithm behaves, what kinds of content it rewards, and how it might be influenced.
 They are grounded in trial-and-error and pattern recognition, not in verified mechanisms.
-As many MCN interviewees in our study admitted, there is no guaranteed formula for algorithmic success, no matter how closely streamers follow the advice they are given.
+Guidance derived from these beliefs is widely understood within MCNs as having the potential to improve algorithmic visibility at an aggregate level.
+MCN practitioners often described such advice as \textit{“generally helpful” } (M6) or \textit{“likely to work for most streamers”} (M7), while acknowledging its limits in practice.
+They could not determine whether a given recommendation would be effective for any specific streamer, nor could they specify the magnitude or durability of its effects.
+As many MCN interviewees in our study admitted, there is no formula that ensures algorithmic success, even when streamers closely follow the advice they are given.
+Despite this internal shared uncertainty, MCNs often present their algorithmic explanations with confidence and clarity when communicating with streamers and instructing streamers how to deal with algorithms.
+This asymmetry between internal uncertainty and external certainty forms the basis for how MCNs construct and disseminate algorithmic interpretations within live-streaming industry.
+We thus focus on how MCNs intend to construct their algorithmic interpretations in this paper.